NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events_past.md

 07 March 2024 | GraphSummit (Copenhagen, Denmark)
 26 February 2024 | Community Meeting (virtual)
 29 January 2024 | Community Meeting (virtual)

+### OSB-Hub & OSB-Trail-ControlledTerminology

+(15 July 2024, 15:00-15:50 CEST, virtual event)

+Welcome to our OSB-Hub where we want to introduce the OSB-Trail-ControlledTerminology community team!
+We hope you would like to join the collaboration!

+You find additional information on our [wiki](https://github.com/cdisc-org/osb-hub/wiki){target=_blank}!

+Provide additional feedback and join discussion in [slack](https://join.slack.com/t/osb-mdr/shared_invite/zt-2iwjqjg76-r0NW6pRH5GnGQQ~~izLc_A){target=_blank}!

+The introduction and summary recording is available [here](https://youtu.be/0VApJgop-Jk){target=_blank}.

+### Community Meeting (virtual)

+(1 July 2024, virtual event)

+We discussed various aspects of the OpenStudyBuilder, about protocol automation and finding available information.

 ### PHUSE SDE Heidelberg, Germany